latent-to/developer-docs/docs/navigating-subtensor/emissions-coinbase.md

 **Parameters**:
 - `block_emission`: Total TAO to distribute across all subnets this block.
 Currently 1 $\tau$, this amount will follow a halving schedule.

-The function implements an eight-step process that handles liquidity injection, reward accumulation, epoch triggering, and EMA updates.
+The function implements a multistep process that handles liquidity injection, reward accumulation, epoch triggering, and EMA updates.

 ## Implementation Flow